cartesi/docs/docs/descartes/workflow.md

 ---
-title: Workflow
+title: Putting Things Together
 ---

-To understand how Descartes is used, consider a basic Cartesi DApp setup, with one claimer and one challenger.
-The application can be, for instance, a skill-based game where players place their bets and challenge each other for the highest score over the blockchain.
+To better understand how Descartes can be used, imagine the following simple Cartesi DApp with one claimer and one challenger.
+The DApp can be a skill-based game where players place their bets and challenge each other for the highest score over the blockchain.
 The winner takes the pot.

 Typically, a blockchain DApp is composed of a set of smart contracts and an off-chain client that interacts with these contracts through HTTP calls sent to the blockchain node, that is either locally or remotely hosted.